-- 14.05 In the event of a bona fide family emergency at the Chief's discretion, the Chief or his/her designee can permit an employee to take one (1) day off with vacation leave applied as compensation. - 14.06 If the lateral is hired from within the Port of Seattle, he or she shall use his/her original hire date with the Port of Seattle for the purpose of vacation accrual as defined in Article 14, Section 14.03 of the current Collective Bargaining Agreement.
+- 14.05 In the event of a bona fide family emergency at the Chief's discretion, the Chief or their designee can permit an employee to take one (1) day off with vacation leave applied as compensation. - 14.06 If the lateral is hired from within the Port of Seattle, they shall use their original hire date with the Port of Seattle for the purpose of vacation accrual as defined in Article 14, Section 14.03 of the current Collective Bargaining Agreement.